The EU is trying to speed up and increase military assistance to Ukraine

 Vilnius has certain equipment that can be used in Ukraine, said Lithuanian Foreign Minister Gabrielius Landsbergis.
 And his Polish colleague explained that the two Patriot systems that Warsaw has at its disposal are needed by the country to shoot down missiles flying across its border, so it would be more expedient to ask its neighbors in the west for this.

 The Swedish Defense Minister did not rule out the possibility of transferring Patriot to Ukraine, but indicated that for now his country is “ready to support the German initiative mainly financially.”
 Most of the questions on the topic of providing Patriot to Ukraine were asked to the Minister of Foreign Affairs of Spain, which, according to some sources, has almost twenty such installations.
-However, Jose Manuel Albarez Bueno said that he considers it a mistake to even communicate publicly about this “extremely sensitive topic.”
-“I understand the media interest in this problem, but I don’t think that telling what exactly, when and how it is provided will bring us closer to peace in Ukraine,” he said at a briefing after the meeting in Luxembourg.
+However, Jose Manuel Albarez Bueno said that he considers it a mistake to even communicate publicly regarding this “extremely sensitive topic.”
+“I understand the media interest in this problem, but I don’t think that telling what exactly, when and how it is provided will bring us closer to peace in Ukraine,” he said at a briefing following the meeting in Luxembourg.

 “The pace of transferring military aid to Kyiv is increasing”